mithz-z/Movies-And-Shows-RecommendationSystem/README.md

 # Movies-And-Shows-RecommendationSystem
-This app gives recommendations of Netflix movies and TV shows similar to a selected movie or show
+This project is a recommendation system for movies and TV shows, designed to suggest content based on user preferences.

+## Features
+Recommends movies and TV shows based on user ratings and viewing history.
+Allows users to discover new content similar to their favorites.
+Supports personalized recommendations for each user.